Zaporizhzhia: Main sights

 The historical and cultural museum "Zaporizka Sich" is placed on the northern rocky part of Khotritsa Island.
 The museum is a reconstruction of the stronghold of the Zaporizhzhian Cossacks, and contains features of the military camp life and their lifestyle.

-Each of the smaller islands are located between the dam and the island Khortytsia has its own legend.
-On one of them, Durnya Scala ("Rock of the Fool"), Tzar Peter the Great flogged the Cossacks for their betrayal the Russians during the Great Northern War between Russia and Sweden.
+Each of the smaller islands between the dam and the island Khortytsia has its own legend.
+On one of them, Durnya Scala ("Rock of the Fool"), Tzar Peter the Great flogged the Cossacks for their betrayal of the Russians during the Great Northern War between Russia and Sweden.
 Another small island, Stolb ("Pillar"), has a geological feature, which looks like a large bowl in granite slabs, the Cossack's Bowl.
 It is said that in summer days, water can be boiled in this "bowl", and the Cossacks used it for cooking galushki (boiled dough in a spicy broth).

 Transport links

 Zaporizhzhia is an important transportation hub in Ukraine that includes roads, as well as rail, river and air links for passenger and freight transport.
 Zaporizhzhia International Airport, located to the east of the city on the left-bank of the Dnieper, serves domestic and international flights.
 Shyroke Airfield is to the west of the city on the right-bank of the Dnieper.

 Zaporizhzhia is bypassed beyond its eastern outskirts by a major national highway M18, which connects Kharkiv with Simferopol.
-The H08, which starts just outside Kyiv and travels southeast along the Dnieper through Kremenchuk, Kamianske, Dnipro, passes through Zaporizhzhia on to Mariupol.
+The H08, which starts just outside Kyiv and travels southeast along the Dnieper through Kremenchuk, Kamianske, Dnipro, passes through Zaporizhzhia on the way to Mariupol.
 The H15 from Donetsk and the H23 from Kropyvnytskyi via Kryvyi Rih, both end in Zaporizhzhia.

 There are four road bridges and two rail bridges over the Dnieper, nearly all of which bridges cross Khortytsia Island.
 President Volodymyr Zelenskyy opened the first stage of the New Zaporizhzhia Dniper Bridge early in 2022.

-The city has two rail stations, Zaporizhzhia-1 Railway Station and Zaporizhzhia-the-Second.
+The city has two rail stations, Zaporizhzhia-1 railway station and Zaporizhzhia-the-Second.
 The First is the central station, located in the southern part of the city and is a part of Simferopol-Kharkiv, the "north-south" transit route.
 The line of the Zaporizhzhia-the-Second station connects the Donbas coalfield with Kryvyi Rih.
 The city has an extensive tram network with 7 lines called the Zaporizhzhia Tram.

 The city's two river ports are part of the national water transportation infrastructure that connects Kyiv to Kherson along the Dnieper.
 Freight ships and cutter boats travel between Zaporizhzhia and nearby villages.
 The island of Khortytsia splits the Dnieper into two; the main channel passes the island on its eastern side, with the Staryi Dnipro (Old Dnieper) flowing past the island on the western side.

+Sports

+The main association football club of the city is FC Metalurh Zaporizhzhia, whose home ground is Slavutych-Arena.